Scientific: Artemisia absinthium

 Temperature: Tolerant

-Soil: Tolerant, but grows best in well drained soil with in Phoenix an organic surface mulch
+Soil: Tolerant, but in Phoenix grows best in a well-drained soil in Phoenix with an organic surface mulch.

-Watering: Though it appears as if it will tolerate drought, common wormwood needs supplemental water in Phoenix landscapes.
-Looks best if given infrequent, but regular heavy water applications during summer.
-No supplemental water in winter is needed.
+Watering: Though this sub-shrub appears as if it will tolerate some desert drought (but it won't), common wormwood will need supplemental water in Phoenix landscapes.
+It looks best if given infrequent, but regular heavy water applications during summer.
+However, no supplemental water in winter is generally needed.

 Propagation: Semi-hardwood cuttings taken in late summer or autumn.
-It also can be propagated by dividing the roots in autumn
+It also can be propagated by dividing the roots or rhizomes in autumn.

 Disease and pests: None

-Additional comments: Nice silver gray foliar accent plant for perennial gardens and landscape borders.
-Cultivar 'Lambrook Silver' is somewhat smaller with especially fine cut silvery leaves.
+Additional comments: This is a nice silver gray foliar accent sub-shrub for informal perennial gardens and landscape borders.
+The cultivar 'Lambrook Silver' is somewhat smaller with especially fine cut silvery leaves.

-Absinthium means "without sweetness".
-All parts of this plant are bitter.
+Ethnobotanical tidbits: Absinthium means without sweetness.....so you guessed it...ALL parts of this plant are bitter.
 The bitterness is thought to stimulate acid and bile production when ingested and has at various times throughout history been prescribed for stomach aches and those with underactive digestive systems.
 Absinthe was once prescribed to kill intestinal parasitic worms.
 Other species of Artemisia still are used in Asia to treat intestinal worms.
 The pungent foliage of absinthe is an effective insect repellent when rubbed on the skin or placed in pantries and drawers.